Robustness in the Optimization of Risk Measures: Theoretical framework

-Clearly, the {robust}ness of $\rho$ relies on both some continuity of $\rho$ on $\G(\Z)$ and some continuity of functions in $ \mathcal G_X(\rho)$.
-In particular, if $ \mathcal G_X(\rho)=\varnothing$, then $\rho$ is not {robust} by definition.
+Robustness of $\rho$ relies on both some continuity of $\rho$ on $\G(\Z)$ and some continuity of functions in $ \mathcal G_X(\rho)$.
 In what follows, we give a few general results where $ \mathcal G_X(\rho)$ contains a continuous function.
-However, later we will see that in many practical problems, $ \mathcal G_X(\rho)$ does not have any continuous elements for commonly used risk measures such as the Value-at-Risk and the Expected Shortfall; their {robust}ness properties will be investigated in detail in Sections \ref{sec:4} and \ref{sec:5}.
+Whereas these results are fairly simple, they could nevertheless be useful in situations where $\mathcal G$ is nice enough.
+However, later we will see that in many representative problems, $ \mathcal G_X(\rho)$ does not necessarily have any continuous elements for commonly used risk measures such as VaR and convex risk measures; their robustness properties will be investigated in Sections \ref{sec:VaR} and \ref{rm section}.

 For a bijection $g\in \mathcal G_n$ and a pseudo-metric space $(\Z,\pi)$ of $n$-dimensional random vectors, let $(g(\Z),\pi_{g})$ be another pseudo-metric space defined as